johndo100/maytinh/content/about.md

 I'd like to build a solution that will be simple, easy-to-use with less-maintain.

-It can be running for a long time.
+It can be running for a long time and I don't need to touch it.

 I have experience in software and hardware.